etcipnja/MLH/README.md

 # Intelligent watering (iWatering):

-Intelligent watering tries to solve problem that watering shall depend of:
+Intelligent watering tries to solve a problem that watering shall depend of:
 - plant size
 - plant age
-- current weather condition
+- weather condition

 To engage iWatering mode you need to provide AFTER sequence name that has 'water' and 'mlh' in it (For example:
 "Water [MLH]").
 This sequence shall be doing the following
 - opening watering valve
 - waiting 1 sec
 - closing watering valve

 It can also do whatever you want, the only important part is "waiting" The idea is that Farmware will update the "waiting" duration basing on its understanding of how much water this particular plant needs.
 Note: My assumptions about this may be different from yours - if you are not happy with it -